pandey-ankit/coherence-demo/explore-code/explore-code.md

     There are various other components to the Java based JAX-RS application.
 You can explore the various classes and packages below via the explorer or via the direct GitHub links.

-    * ChartDataResource.java in `src/main/java/com/oracle/coherence/demo/application` or [GitHub](https://github.com/coherence-community/coherence-demo/blob/1412/src/main/java/com/oracle/coherence/demo/application/ChartDataResource.java)
+    * ChartDataResource.java in `src/main/java/com/oracle/coherence/demo/application` or on [GitHub](https://github.com/coherence-community/coherence-demo/blob/1412/src/main/java/com/oracle/coherence/demo/application/ChartDataResource.java)

       This class contains a JAX-RS endpoint that is called from the HTML/ JavaScript application, that will do aggregation, get prices and invoke code across all members, to determine the number of Trades each member has.
 Some relevant code below is: